The many-to-few lemma and multiple spines

-There are already several applications of this theory underway.
-Roberts \cite{roberts:simple_path_BBM} uses the full power of our general many-to-two lemma to give simple proofs of large-time asymptotics on the $\log$ scale for branching Brownian motion.
-A\"id\'ekon and Harris \cite{aidekon_harris:survival_prob_killed_bbm} use the $k$-particle version to compute moments in order to show that the number of particles hitting a certain level in a branching Brownian motion with killing at the origin converges in distribution in the limit approaching criticality.
-D\"oring and Roberts \cite{doering_roberts:catalytic_bps} calculate moments of numbers of particles in a catalytic branching model, for which the multiple spine theory gives an intuitive combinatorial derivation for a collection of constants which otherwise appear abstractly from the analysis.
-Ortgiese and Roberts (work in progress) also apply the $k$-particle version to the parabolic Anderson model to show that the large-time behaviour of the underlying branching process is rather different from that anticipated by its moments.
+There are already several applications of the many-to-few formula either published or underway.
+To name a few, A\"id\'ekon and Harris \cite{aidekon_harris:survival_prob_killed_bbm} compute moments in order to show that the number of particles hitting a certain level in a branching Brownian motion with killing at the origin converges in distribution in the limit approaching criticality.
+Both Carmona and Hu \cite{carmona:spread} and D\"oring and Roberts \cite{doering_roberts:catalytic_bps} investigate a catalytic branching model.
+G\"un, K\"onig and Sekulovi\'c \cite{gun:moment} apply our result to to a branching random walk in random environment.

 The article is arranged as follows.
-In Section \ref{basic_setup} we give a summary of the multi-spine setup, and then state our main result in Section \ref{many_to_few_sec}.
+Mostly we work in continuous time, since this is slightly trickier to handle than discrete time.
+In Section \ref{basic_setup} we give a summary of the multi-spine setup, and then state our main result --- the many-to-few lemma --- in Section \ref{many_to_few_sec}.
+Since the resulting formula can be difficult to handle, we follow this with a discussion of some special cases and fully worked examples in Section \ref{examples_sec}.
 In Section \ref{full_setup} we give full constructions of the measures and filtrations used in the theory, and then prove the many-to-few lemma in Section \ref{proof_sec}.
-Finally, in Section \ref{discrete_sec} we state a discrete-time version of the many-to-few lemma.
+We then give an extension in Section \ref{diff_times_sec} that allows us to take sums over particles at two different times.
+Finally, in Section \ref{discrete_sec} we give a discrete time version of the many-to-few lemma.